mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 #### Deployment Failure Remediation
 In the event of a deployment validation failure, the expected general act is to destroy the deployment and restart.
 Any other act will almost certainly produce a nondeterministic starting point for activity.

-That is not to say that the [failed] deployment cannot be observered, debugged, or manipulated in some other way; only that the [[deployment]] failed and thus little may be said about it beyond that failure _relative to the state of the deployment_.
+That is not to say that the [failed] deployment cannot be observed, debugged, or manipulated in some other way; only that the [[deployment]] failed and thus little may be said about it beyond that failure _relative to the future state of that specific deployment_.
+All that really just means that it is invalid to depend on a failed deployment.

 ### Redeployment

-Redeployment is risky business.
-Updating in-place, while it tends to produce good results in the time axis, produces poor results regarding [[risk]].
+Updating existing deployments in-place is risky business.
+Redeployment tends to produce good results in the time axis, and increasingly greater [[risk]].
 Producing some form of [[blue-green deployment]] rather than updating an existing resource is usually more advisable (assuming the availability of resources, etc).

 However, most people want to think their situation is unique.
 Thus, redeploys are a real thing.